meniRoy/node-leak-hunter/README.md

 ---

 #### 7. **Using the Snip3 Hunt Method**
+By following this approach, you can significantly improve the clarity of your heap dump comparisons and identify memory leaks more effectively.
+This methodology provides a structured way to isolate leaks while minimizing noise, making debugging in real-world applications far more manageable.

 **Heap Dump Analysis: Challenges and an Improved Approach**

-Heap dump analysis often fails to help pinpoint the root cause of a memory leak.
-While it can show what is leaking, it struggles to identify where in the code the issue originates.
+Heap dump analysis can show what is leaking, but it dosnot identify where in the code the issue originates.
 The biggest challenge in using heap dump comparisons to detect memory leaks is separating useful information from noise.

-Anyone who has tried to debug a memory leak in a real-world application using heap dumps knows how difficult it can be to identify what is leaking—even before considering where the leak originates.
-Despite this, many advisors suggest the following approach:
+Anyone who has tried to debug a memory leak in a real-world application using heap dumps knows how difficult it can be to identify what is leaking—even before considering where the leak originates. many advisors suggest the following approach:

 1. Create a snapshot when the application starts.
 2. Run the application for an extended period.